Urinary Incontinence (UI) Treatment

 This procedure is primarily carried out on women as a treatment for stress incontinence.

-Its purpose is to insert a mesh product called a urinary sling into the pelvic area to restore the urethra to its correct position and full functionality.
+A mesh product called a urinary sling is inserted into the pelvic area to restore the urethra to its correct position and full functionality.
 One advantage of the sling procedure is that it can be performed under local or local anesthetic, although general anaesthetic will be required in some cases, depending on the extent to which the urethra has moved from its correct position.

 A further advantage of the sling procedure is that correct urinary function is generally restored to the affected person within hours.
 Additionally, recovery times are usually short, minimizing the need to refrain from normal daily activities.